Historic Zoning Commission

 Proposed reconstruction of roofline, addition of dormers, and second-story addition (within existing building footprint), along with exterior rehabilitation.

 The existing hipped roof has a 10/12 pitch, measuring approximately 33'-2" to the midpoint of the roof slope, with hipped roof dormers on the front and rear roof slopes.
-Two smaller hipped-roof massings project to the house's right side, which are proposed to be removed as the overall roofline will be reconstructed.
-The roof will be reconstructed with a single 10/12 hipped roof slope, and measure approximately 34'-1" to the midpoint of the roof slope.
-A new hipped-roof dormer will be located on the front roof slope, with two new hipped-roof dormers on both side roof slopes.
+Two smaller hipped-roof massings project to the house's right side, one will be retained in the revised drawings.
+The roof will be reconstructed, with a 10/12 pitch hipped massing over the original section of the house (similar to the existing) and a new hipped-roof dormer projecting to the rear roof slope.
+Two new hipped-roof dormers are proposed for both side roof slopes.

-Addition to right and rear elevation's second story (on a section currently featuring a low-slope roof, single-story addition): the existing building footprint will be enclosed with the overall new hipped roof and lap siding.
+Addition to right and rear elevation's second story (on a section currently featuring a low-slope roof, single-story addition): the existing building footprint will be enclosed with the revised rooflines and lap siding.

 The project also includes the installation of new double-hung windows in existing fenestrations and the enclosure of window openings on the rear and side elevations.
 On the façade, a non-historic secondary door on the rightmost bay will be replaced with a double-hung window to match the others.
 A new secondary door will be installed on the second bay.